jpc-hpe/my_nvim_config/README.md

 This plugins is responsible for multiple things.
 So far, I have only reconfigured the time that the disappearing messages remain on screen, as the default value was too small for my taste

+### trouble

+By default, diagnostics are sorted by severity, then position.
+I modified the sort criteria so all similar errors (those with the same message) appear together

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).